This New Hotel Will Have Three Venues From One of DC’s Buzziest Chefs - Washingtonian

 Stefanelli has recently been traveling in France, doing research for Le Clou.
 “I’m really here for understanding the sights and the smells and the tastes and the flavors,” he says, by phone from Burgundy.
 “And being able to help with that storytelling process.”

 The Morrow is part of Hilton’s Curio Collection.
-It was designed by architecture firm Shalom Baranes and developed by Trammell Crow.
+It was designed by architecture firm Shalom Baranes and developed by Trammell Crow and MetLife Investment Management.
 Here’s a look at the design.